ReviewMyContract.aiReview My Contract

 3. Obligations of the Receiving Party.
 The receiving party's core duties: (a) maintain the confidentiality of the information using at least the same degree of care applied to its own confidential information (typically "no less than reasonable care"); (b) use the information only for the stated purpose (the "use restriction"); (c) limit disclosure to employees and contractors who have a need to know and who are bound by written confidentiality obligations.
 The "need to know" limitation is important — it prevents the receiving party from distributing confidential information widely across an organization.

 5. Term and Duration.
 Two distinct time periods govern every NDA.
 First, the agreement term: how long does the NDA remain in effect and during which period can disclosures occur?
 Second, the survival period: how long after the agreement terminates do the confidentiality obligations continue?
 A 2-year agreement term with a 3-year survival means confidentiality obligations last 5 years from signing but only 3 years from termination.
-Many NDAs contain perpetual protection for trade secrets (aligned with trade secret law, which does not expire) with a finite term for other confidential information.
+Many NDAs contain perpetual protection for trade secrets (aligned with trade secret law under the DTSA and UTSA, which do not expire as long as secrecy is maintained) with a finite term for other confidential information.

 6. Return or Destruction of Materials.
 Upon termination or request, the receiving party is typically required to return or certify destruction of all confidential materials — including copies, notes, summaries, and derivative works.
 In the digital era, this clause has practical limits: information embedded in emails, backup systems, and document repositories is difficult to fully purge.
 Courts generally accept a written certification of destruction as satisfaction of this obligation rather than requiring forensic verification, but recipients should not retain confidential materials beyond the authorized period.